Careers in Science

 Purdue University and the College of Science offer multiple ways to assist our students in their career development from career exploration to graduate school preparation to finding a job at the completion of a degree.

-Students can schedule a career consultation with Tracy to:
+Students can schedule a career consultation with Danielle to:

 - Discuss your career interests, values and concerns.

 - Receive targeted resource material related to fields of interest.

 - Take the Strong Interest Inventory and MBTI career assessments in order to increase confidence in making career decisions.